gift-surg/fetal_brain_seg/README.md

 # Requirements
 * A CUDA compatable GPU with memoery not less than 6GB is recommended for training.
 For testing only, a CUDA compatable GPU may not be required.

-* Tensorflow.
-Install tensorflow following instructions from https://www.tensorflow.org/install.
-Tested version 1.11.0 and 1.12.0.
+* Tensorflow 1.12.0.
+Install it by typing `pip install tensorflow-gpu=1.12` or following instructions from https://www.tensorflow.org/install.

-* NiftyNet.
-Tested version is v0.2.0: https://github.com/NifTK/NiftyNet/releases/tag/v0.2.0.
+* NiftyNet 0.2.0.
+Install it by typing `pip install niftynet=0.2` or downloading the source files from https://github.com/NifTK/NiftyNet/releases/tag/v0.2.0.

-* Demic (a tool to use NiftyNet).
-Tested version is v0.1: https://github.com/taigw/Demic/releases/tag/v0.1.
+* Demic (a tool to use NiftyNet) v0.1.
+Download the source files from https://github.com/taigw/Demic/releases/tag/v0.1 and add the path of Demic to PYTHONPATH environment variable.

 # How to use
 * To get fetal brain detection and segmentation results, run `bash/inference.sh`.
 You need to edit the `PYTHONPATH` environment variable in that file so that it includes the path of NiftyNet and Demic.